karenortizbecerra/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Ph.D. candidate in agricultural and resource economics at the University of California, Davis.
-I study the implications of agricultural development on rural economies using quantitative theory and modern causal inference techniques.
+I am a Ph.D. candidate in Agricultural and Resource Economics at the University of California, Davis.
+My research interests include development economics and applied econometrics.
+I study the implications of agricultural development and policy programs on rural economies using quantitative theory and modern causal inference techniques.
 I also conduct research on empirical methods with a special focus on field experiments and causal inference.

+Prior to graduate school, I was a research analyst at The World Bank and The Inter-American Development Bank in Washington D.C.

+I am in the 2021-2022 job market and will be available for interviews at the 2021 European Job Market and the 2022 ASSA Virtual Meetings.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}job market paper{{< /staticref >}}.